Implied Consent and DUI Testing

-When an individual goes into the Department of Motor Vehicles to obtain a driver’s license, there is one thing that always happens.
-Yes, most of the time the individual waits in a long line, forms must be filled out, and pictures are taken.
-But aside from all of that, there is one thing many people do not realize takes place.
+When an individual goes into the Driver License Division to obtain a driver’s license, there is one thing that always happens–aside from waiting in a long line, filling out some forms, and getting your picture taken.
+But this one thing that always happens often happens without anyone realizing it takes place.

 Many people, angered by being pulled over and believing they have more rights than they do, blatantly refuse to be tested.
 This is a good way to get arrested.
 When you got your license, you gave up your right to refuse to be tested.
 Instead, it is important to comply with breathalyzer or other testing requested by the police officer.